Free Shipping on Orders over $75 to the Contiguous US

 Tomato Seed Starting

-I like starting my tomato seed like my lettuce and most other seeds, with a simple mixture of coco coir and worm castings.
+I like starting my tomato seeds like my lettuce and most other seeds, with a simple mixture of coco coir and worm castings.
 The mixture is ⅔ coco coir and ⅓ worm castings.
 If you are new to seed starting, Bootstrap Farmer’s Seed Starting 101 article is a deep dive into the process.
 I also use the same 72-cell air pruning trays I use for lettuce.
-The combination of this soil mixture and air pruning trays makes a perfect root ball to pot up after a few weeks.
+The combination of this soil mixture and air-pruning trays makes a perfect root ball to pot up after a few weeks.

 Lighting for tomato seedlings

-I usually allow my tomatoes to stay in the 72s for 5-6 weeks.
+I usually let my tomatoes stay in the 72s for 5-6 weeks.
 Everyone's situation is going to be different, though.
 I like to use racks with lights on shelves to control everything; however, if you live in a warm place, you might be able to just place them in a greenhouse.
 The biggest difference in these two examples is the number of daylight hours the tomato gets.
 On my shelves, I leave the lights on for 16 hours a day, but if you are in a greenhouse, you are at the mercy of the sun, which can be much shorter in daylight hours, slowing the seedling's growth.

 Potting Up Size